AeloveRim/aeloverim.github.io/docs/Installation.md

 - Fantasy body presets will allow most NPCs to have any body type preset, including those with impressive proportions.
 Some NPCs will still have presets specifically assigned to them however.

 ### Music replacement
-- "Enable Music Replacement" : Disables vanilla music and replaces it with the music from a music replacer compatible with Personal Music Framework.
+- "Enable Custom Music - Without Vanilla Music" : Disables vanilla music and replaces it with the music from a music replacer compatible with Personal Music Framework.
 Two such replacers are provided "Emeratu" and "Soulmancer music merge".
 Pick only one.
+- "Enable Custom Music - Alongside Vanilla Music" : Same as above, but vanilla music will play alongside the custom music
-- "Enable Unique Battle Music" : If enabled along with Enable Music Replacement, will give unique music to some bosses.
-If enabled without Enable Music Replacement, it will also replace regular combat music with different variants depending on the type of enemy.
+- "Enable Unique Battle Music" : If enabled along with Enable Custom Music, will give unique music to some bosses.
+If enabled without Enable Custom Music, it will also replace regular combat music with different variants depending on the type of enemy.

 Feel free to use any music replacer instead of Emeratu or Soulmancer.
-As long as it is compatible with Personalized Music or Personal Music Replacer, it should work with no conflicts at all.
+As long as it is compatible with Personalized Music, it should work with no conflicts at all.
 You only need the music files, not any plugins that may come with them.

 # Mod Setup